QUT-Digital-Observatory/coordination-network-toolkit/README.md

 Social media activity doesn't occur in a vaccuum.
 Individuals on social media are often taking part in *coordinated activities* such as protest movements or interest-based communities.

-Recently, social media has also been used by inauthentic actors to boost particular messages in line with political campaign goals or for commercial profit and scamming.
+Social media platforms are also used strategically to boost particular messages in line with political campaign goals or for commercial profit and scamming.
 This involves multiple accounts posting or reposting the same content, repeatedly and within a short time window (e.g. within 1 minute).

 This software provides a toolkit to detect coordinated activity on social media and to generate networks that map the actors and their relationships.
 It provides a general purpose toolkit for multiple types of coordinated activity on any type of social media platform.